 M1897 Trench Gun Video

-In new condition/ unfired.
-Includes : Original box / Instructions, 2x Tanaka 12 Gauge cartridges
+In good condition, appears unfired.
+Includes : Original box, copy of original instructions, 2x unfired Tanaka 12 Gauge cartridges.

 The Tanaka M1897 functions and field like the real U.S. M1897, with genuine wood stock and fore-grip and bayonet fixing

 Construction: Real wood stock, fore-grip, Heavyweight abs and metal parts